Director of Basketball Operations Job Description

 Training and Experience

 The director of basketball operations must have experience in the game of basketball either as a former player or team manager.
 The position requires a bachelors degree in almost all cases to work at the collegiate level and most high school levels.
 The applicant must also have a strong basketball network of coaches, administrators and assistants.
-While the position doesn't directly fall under the coaching staff, it essentially is a branch of the coaching staff and is often hired directly by the head basketball coach.
-Therefore it's necessary to have strong relationships and an even stronger reputation within the world of basketball coaches in order to be considered for the position.
+While the position does not directly fall under the coaching staff, it essentially is a branch of the coaching staff and is often hired directly by the head basketball coach.
+Therefore it is necessary to have strong relationships and an even stronger reputation within the world of basketball coaches in order to be considered for the position.

 The director of basketball operations is responsible for the daily assistance of the program (basketball team) for which they work.
 The description is vague in nature because of the various responsibilities that can and do fall under the director of basketball operations authority.
 Most listings for the job will include assisting in scheduling, equipment ordering, camp planning and programing, marketing and sponsor finding and community service.
 The job requires night, weekend and holiday work as well as travel.
 Ultimately the position also serves as a catch all for the coaching staff to have assistance in whatever area they may need it except on the court.
 On the college level, the NCAA strictly prohibits the director of basketball operations from coaching, assisting in coaching or recruiting.